leonardr/botfriend/README.md

 Like most comedians, bots are constantly coming up with jokes.
 But if no one ever hears the joke, what's the point?
-The `bot.yaml` file explains how a Botfriend bot should _tell_ its jokes.
+The `bot.yaml` file explains how a Botfriend bot should _tell_ its jokes to the public.

 Open up the file `bots/number-jokes/bot.yaml` and write this in there: